-The press is invited to the prep session at the zoo Thursday, July 28 and to the release site in Pierce County, Wash.
-Friday, August 12.
+In addition to the prep session at the zoo, the press is invited to the protected site in Lakewood, Wash. where they will be released Friday, August 11.

-The turtles were collected from the wild as eggs and given a head start on life under the care of Woodland Park Zoo to improve their chance of survival in the wild.
-Unlike turtles in the wild, they are fed at the zoo throughout the winter so that by summer they are nearly as big as 3-year-old turtles that grew up in the wild.
+Under the Western Pond Turtle Recovery Project, the turtles were collected from the wild as eggs and given a head start on life under the care of Woodland Park Zoo to improve their chance of survival in the wild.
+Unlike wild turtles, they are fed at the zoo throughout the winter so that by summer they are nearly as big as 3-year-old turtles that grew up in the wild.
 Once the turtles reach about 2 ounces-a suitable size to escape the mouths of invasive predatory bullfrogs-they are returned to the wild and monitored by biologists.